Diaga/django-api-template/README.md

 Template for creating robust APIs with django rest framework!

 This template contains configured Dockerfile, docker-compose and .travis.yml files.
-The template follows best practices for test-driven development of APIs.
-The template uses postgresql database.

 ## Project Structure
 All models are placed in models.py file in 'app' folder along with unit tests.